 Forecast providers in the wind energy industry as well as wind energy researchers were invited to participate in this exercise.
 Participants were given several months in 2021 to prepare and submit their forecasts.
 The authors of this manuscript from the National Renewable Energy Laboratory and the Pacific Northwest National Laboratory in the United States organized and coordinated this benchmark exercise.

 After we collected data from the participants, we anonymously evaluated the submitted data and executed WE-Validate for each submission.
-For the data analysis, we used and contrasted commonly used statistics such as the RMSE and the median absolute error (Section 3.1), as well as more sophisticated skill scores for wind ramp events (Section 3.2).
-We also varied the configuration files depending on the submissions to test for sensitivity of the methodology.
+For the data analysis, we used and contrasted commonly used statistics, such as the RMSE and the median absolute error (Section 3.1), as well as more sophisticated skill scores for wind ramp events (Section 3.2).
+We also varied the configuration files, depending on the submission, to test for sensitivity of the methodology.
 For instance, we investigated the influence of averaging frequency to resultant forecast errors (Section 5.1).
 In the long run, we hope that WE-Validate will be developed into a useful reference forecast evaluation framework for the wind energy community.

 Table 1 describes the metadata of the two case studies that participants could submit data for: the WFIP2 case at the Columbia River Basin in the Pacific Northwest of the United States and the Baltic-2/FINO2 case in the North Sea in Europe.